xLightsSequencer/xLights/README.txt

 					- Enhancement: (frankr) Before if you changed or created a sequence and then clicked exit, program would just exit and you would lose your change.
 Now, you will be prompted if you want to save before exit.
 					- Enhancement: (frankr) Random effect generation.
 When creating a Spirograph, the Animate button will always be set and the little radius will be set to its minimum value.
-By setting r to zero and setiing animate to true, random spirographs will now always produce an animation.
+By setting r to zero and setting animate to true, random spirographs will now always produce an animation.
 					- Enhancement: (frankr) New choice in model generation.
 You can now select custom.
 We are not quite done with this but it will support having coro snowflakes, stars, strings wrapped around a car, fire sticks, candles,.
 Basically any model.
 Watch this space for a future tutorial.
 3.0.22: Jul 26,2013 - Enhancement: (frankr) New button to randomly create effects for every row in your sequence